arogi/circuit-web/Quickstart.md

 <b>Arogi Circuit Router Quickstart</b>
 <hr />
+*Prerequisites*

+ 1. Install Docker.
+Their webpage has [instructions](https://docs.docker.com/engine/installation/).

+ 2. In Windows and OS X, launch the Docker Quickstart Terminal.
+Linux uses the standard Terminal.

+*Getting Started*

-- With Docker installed, type: `docker pull arogi/circuit-web` into your Terminal.
+ 1. Type: `docker pull arogi/circuit-web` into your Terminal.

-- Type: `docker run -it -p 80:80 arogi/circuit-web`
+ 2. Type: `docker run -it -p 80:80 arogi/circuit-web`

-- Type `localhost` in your browser address bar.
+ 3. Open a web browser and enter the following into the address bar:
+     On OS X and Windows, enter `192.168.99.100`.
+On Linux, enter `localhost`

 Want to use your own data?
 [Easy!](https://github.com/arogi/circuit-web/blob/master/README.md)